moshix/solar/README.md

 # solar
-Solar systems animation in javascript
+Solar systems animation in javascript, works also with MVS 3.8

+August 2024 by moshix